Why study this course

 During your third year in Beijing, in addition to your standard modules, you will carry out in internship which is offered at a variety of institutions ranging from multinational companies to cultural organisations.
 BNU also organises teaching placements in Chinese villages as part of its civic mission, and this can be taken as a work placement.

 Year four is spent in Cardiff University at the School of Modern Languages.

 You will study Mandarin Chinese Language at a further advanced level.
 You will also benefit from modules in Mandarin Chinese for business, management in China and domestic and international developments.

 You will be required to write a dissertation as part of your fourth year.
-The dissertation will be undertaken in conformity with Cardiff University and the School of Modern Languages’ regulations for dissertations alongside Beijing Normal University’s (BNU) dissertation regulations.
 You will be provided with a list of suitable dissertation subjects in line with the laws and regulations which govern the delivery of higher education in China.